anoma/nspec/docs/architecture-1/abstractions/resource-old.md

 Extra data can contain e.g. additional signatures and messages.

+!!! todo

-> TODO: Do we want extra_data for `ptx`s as well?
+     Do we want extra_data for `ptx`s as well?

+!!! todo

-> TODO: Do we want Executable for `ptx`s?
+     Do we want Executable for `ptx`s?
 How would they look like?

 ```haskell=
 valid_ptx :: PartialTx -> Boolean
 valid_ptx (PartialTx inr outr) = all (map (\r -> logic r inr outr) (inr <> outr))
 ```

+!!! todo

-> TODO: Write out details about commitment and nullifier handling in the shielded case.
+     Write out details about commitment and nullifier handling in the shielded case.

 ### Differences between Shielded and Transparent Partial Transactions
 Transparent `ptx`s are shielded `ptx`s for which we preserve the plaintext input and output Resources (or pointers to it).
 This way, validation of Predicates can happen at any time against the plaintext Resources.